-Potential actions will be identified from expressed community needs, QLDC projections and other community engagement activities.
-Potential action markers include, significant fit-for-purpose or facility performance issue, demonstrated surplus demand at existing facilities, gap or duplication, projected growth or an external catalyst which will impact a gap or existing facility.
+Potential investment opportunities will be identified from expressed community needs, QLDC projections and other community engagement activities.
+Potential categories might include significant fit-for-purpose or facility performance issues, demonstrated surplus demand at existing facilities, gap or duplication, projected growth, or an external catalyst which will impact a gap or existing facility.

-Stage 2.
-Determining QLDC Priorities
+STAGE 2.
+DETERMINING QLDC PRIORITIES